-• The property or interest transferred under the agreement must be transferred to the decedent's spouse in settlement of the spouse's marital rights.
+• The property or interest transferred under the agreement must be transferred to the decedent's spouse in settlement of the spouse's marital riahts.

 You may not deduct a claim made against the estate by a remainderman relating to section 2044 property.
-Section 2044 property is described in the instructions to line 6 of Part 4-General Information.
+Section 2044 property is described in the instructions to line 6 on page 12.